Teacher well-being

 The Department for Education's Education Staff Wellbeing Charter provides schools with a structured approach to supporting teacher mental health and job satisfaction.
 This voluntary framework, signed by over 1,000 schools across England, outlines clear commitments that schools can make to prioritise staff wellbeing alongside student outcomes.

 Schools implementing the charter often start with practical changes.
 For instance, many have introduced 'email curfews', preventing work communications after 6pm or during weekends.
 This simple boundary helps teachers maintain work-life balance whilst reducing the constant pressure to be available.
-Similarly, some schools have redesigned their meeting schedules, replacing lengthy after-school sessions with focused 15-minute morning briefings that respect teachers' planning time.
+Similarly, some schools have redesigned their meeting schedules, replacing lengthy after-school sessions with focussed 15-minute morning briefings that respect teachers' planning time.

 The Ofsted inspection framework now explicitly considers staff wellbeing as part of leadership and management evaluations.
 This shift acknowledges that sustainable school improvement requires healthy, motivated teachers.
 Schools can demonstrate their commitment by conducting regular wellbeing surveys, establishing peer support networks, and creating dedicated spaces for staff breaks.
 One primary school in Manchester transformed an unused classroom into a staff wellbeing room, complete with comfortable seating and resources for mindfulness activities during break times.